 - 1. Seeing AI is a free app for iPhones and iPads, which converts text and images to speech.
-It can read typed text, handwriting, barcodes, money, color, and identify people by facial recognition. - Envision AI is an app for iPhones and Android, which converts text and images to speech.
+It can read typed text, handwriting, barcodes, money, color, and identify people by facial recognition. - 2.
+Envision AI is an app for iPhones and Android, which converts text and images to speech.
 It requires a paid subscription but offers a free trial.
-It has many of the same features as Seeing AI and is a good option for Android phones. - 3.
-Be My Eyes is a free smartphone app that connects blind or visually impaired people to a volunteer to assist with reading or identification tasks. - 4.
+It has many of the same features as Seeing AI and is a good option for Android phones.

+- 3. Be My Eyes is a free smartphone app that connects blind or visually impaired people to a volunteer to assist with reading or identification tasks. - 4.
 Aira is an app that links visually impaired customers with a trained representative to assist with tasks remotely.
-Although some locations/businesses/tasks have been prepaid for customers of the business or product to use this service, it requires a paid subscription.
+Although some locations/businesses/tasks have been prepaid for customers of the business or product to use this service, it requires a paid subscription. - 5.
+Meta Glasses by Ray-Ban offers AI text reading, description, and face recognition features through Meta AI, a conversational assistant that you can prompt by simply saying, "Hey, Meta." - 6.
+BARD- The Braille and Audio Reading Download website and app allow users of the National library service to access books independently.
+The app is available for a variety of devices.
+The website can be used to search for and download books, accessed on the talking book player, a refreshable braille device, or a specialized audio player.